zutherb/AppStash/README.md

 - [AngularJS Phone Catalog Tutorial Application](https://github.com/angular/angular-phonecat)
 - [MongoDB Pizza Shop](https://github.com/comsysto/mongodb-onlineshop)

 The application shows a small online shop for mobile devices that implements the following use cases.
+An user is able to:
+- see different catalogs of mobile devices,
+- create a cart,
-An user is able to see different catalogs of mobile devices and is able to order them.
+- and is able to order them.

 ![Use Case Online Shop](https://raw.githubusercontent.com/zutherb/AppStash/master/external/images/use_case_online_shop.png)